 Housing benefit (CAF)

 Students of all nationalities may apply for government housing assistance.
-Assistance amounts are computed case by case, based on the rental amount and the student's resources.
-Get more information at your arrival.
+Assistance amounts are calculated on a case-by-case basis, according to the amount of rent and the student's resources.
+You will get more information at your arrival.